MegaMek/megamek.github.io/play.md

 you to areas for further exploration.

 - The `Game Options` button in the upper left of the game lobby contains a wide variety of options that you can use in your game.
 Many of these options are based on official game rules, but many are also unofficial rules based on commonly requested feature enhancements.
 Mouse over an option to learn more about it.
 - On the "Select Map" tab, you can select different `planetary conditions` that will change game play.
 These conditions include weather and lighting, as well as other conditions such as electro-magnetic interference.
-More information about these planetary conditions and how they affect gameplay is available in the [*Tactical Operations: Advanced Rules* rulebook](https://store.catalystgamelabs.com/products/battletech-tactical-operations-advanced-rules?variant=32091242463266).
+More information about these planetary conditions and how they affect game play is available in the [*Tactical Operations: Advanced Rules* rulebook](https://store.catalystgamelabs.com/products/battletech-tactical-operations-advanced-rules?variant=32091242463266).
 - Double-clicking on a unit in the unit list in the lobby will bring up a unit dialog with a variety of `unit and pilot options`.
 You can change the pilot's name, skill levels, and even add a portrait.
 If you enable special abilities or quirks in the game options, you can add them here.
-You can also change ammo loadouts, and set options for how the unit deploys.
+You can also change ammo load outs, and set options for how the unit deploys.
 - You can use the `Random Skills` dialog in the lobby to assign skills to pilots using randomization, based on an overall skill level for your force.
 - You can use the `Random Name` dialog in the lobby to randomize names based on a Battletech faction.
 - You can use the `Create Random Army` dialog to generate a selection of units for yourself or for the bot.
 You can base this on matching a certain level of battle value, pull from official random assignment tables (RAT), or use the force generator to generate an entire force, complete with a TO&E.